kevinkarl22/jFullPageScroller/README.md

 Inside the parent container you created, create a div/section containers.
 For each div/section containers you created, add the `jfps-section` and `jfps-section-id` attributes.

 You can add as many as section as you want as long as you change the value of the `jfps-section-id` attribute.
-You can set any value of the `jfps-section-id` attribute, a number or a name.
+You can set any value of the `jfps-section-id` attribute, a number or a string name.
 If navigation menu is enabled, then it should the same value in the navigation menu mentioned above.

 For example:
 ```html